-3 The "Total Annual Fund Operating Expenses" do not correlate to the ratios of the total expenses to average net assets provided in the Financial Highlights, which reflect the operating expenses of the Fund and do not include "Acquired Fund Fees and Expenses."
+2 The "Total Annual Fund Operating Expenses" do not correlate to the ratios of the total expenses to average net assets provided in the Financial Highlights, which reflect the operating expenses of the Fund and do not include "Acquired Fund Fees and Expenses."

-4 Goldman Sachs & Co.
-LLC ("Goldman Sachs"), the Fund's transfer agent, has agreed to waive a portion of its transfer agency fee (a component of "Other Expenses") equal to 0.05% as an annual percentage of the average daily net assets attributable to Class A, Class C, Investor and Class R Shares.
-This arrangement will remain in effect through at least July 29, 2025, and prior to such date the Investment Adviser and Goldman Sachs may not terminate the arrangement without the approval of the Board of Trustees.
+The Investment Adviser has agreed to (i) waive a portion of its management fee in order to achieve an effective net management fee rate of 0.64% as an annual percentage rate for the Fund's average daily net assets; and (ii) reduce or limit "Other Expenses" (excluding acquired fund fees and expenses, transfer agency fees and expenses, service and shareholder administration fees, taxes, interest, brokerage fees, expenses of shareholder meetings, litigation and indemnification, and extraordinary expenses) to 0.004% of the Fund's average daily net assets.
+Additionally, Goldman Sachs & Co.
+LLC ("Goldman Sachs"), the Fund's transfer agent, has agreed to waive a portion of its transfer agency fee (a component of "Other Expenses") equal to 0.03% as an annual percentage rate of the average daily net assets attributable to Class A, Class C, Investor and Class R Shares of the Fund.
+These arrangements will remain in effect through at least July 29, 2025, and prior to such date the Investment Adviser and Goldman Sachs may not terminate the arrangements without the approval of the Board of Trustees.